-Rafael Ferrer (American, born Puerto Rico, 1933)
+Artist: Rafael Ferrer (American (born Puerto Rico) 1933)

-Oil on canvas
+Medium: Oil on canvas

-60 x 72 in.
+Dimensions: 60 x 72 in.
 (152.4 x 182.9 cm)

-Purchase, Anonymous Gift, 1984 (1984.2)
+Credit Line: Purchase, Anonymous Gift, 1984

-Merengue en Boca Chica presents a pleasant tropical resort scene, probably set in the Dominican Rebublic, where the artist owns a home.
-Underlying the composition, however, may be issues of race and class, and perhaps sexual tension.
-Seated on the beach are two figures based on Ferrer and his wife, serenaded by a trio of strolling musicians playing a small drum, a guitar, and a guiro (gourd).
+At first glance, "Merengue en Boca Chica" presents a pleasant beachside resort scene, probably set in the Dominican Rebublic, where the artist owns a home.
+Underlying the composition, however, are issues of race and class as well as, perhaps, sexual tension.
+On the beach, five figures face frontally; each seems posed as if waiting to be photographed.
+Dressed for the sun, a blue-eyed, pale-skinned woman, based on the artist's wife, lounges on a wooden chair in the lower right, her blonde hair pulled back tight.
+In the center of the composition, a trio of strolling musicians plays a small drum, a guitar, and a guiro (gourd).
 Palm trees already bent by the wind appear to sway to the tropical rhythms of the combo's merengue.
-Ferrer has skillfully affected a "primitive" or "naive" style that approximates the conventions of folk art, a flourishing art form on many Caribbean islands.
-Further following this genre, the painting's bright, exuberant colors complement the overall decorative patterns, and the distortions in scale and proportion enhance the narrative.
+A fourth man, resembling the artist, seated to the left of the woman, stares away, unmoved by the improvised serenade.
+Ferrer has skillfully affected a "primitive" or "naive" style that approximates the conventions of folk art, which has a rich history and flourishing practice on many Caribbean islands.
+Following in this tradition, the painting's bright, exuberant colors form a decorative pattern of rhythmic expressionism.
+Distortions in scale and proportion enhance the narrative.